-Music often holds special memories and both our chapels are equipped with a Obitus music system, in addition there is an electronic organ in the south chapel and a pipe organ in the west chapel to accommodate your needs.
-The Wesley music system gives access to a vast library of hymns and recorded music which can be viewed online at http://www.obitus.com/index.php?
+Music often holds special memories and both our chapels are equipped with an Obitus music system, in addition there is an electronic organ in the south chapel and a pipe organ in the west chapel to accommodate your needs.
+The Obitus music system gives access to a vast library of hymns and recorded music which can be viewed on the Obitus website.

 The system offers the opportunity, at an additional cost, to record services onto CD or DVD and for those family members who are unable to attend the service in person the system can be used to broadcast the service live via webcast.